 This is another one of the easy pasta recipes I brought home after living in Italy.
-It doesn’t get much tastier than a simple single-serving pasta recipe.
+It doesn’t get much tastier than a simple small batch Puttanesca recipe.
 Pasta with olives, fresh basil, and garlic add a deep robust flavor, Mangia!
 Pasta recipes for one are the ultimate easy dinner.
+I highly recommend making this recipe for two because the leftover sauce is amazing the next day!
+However if you don’t want leftovers, just half the recipe ingredients.

 Here are a few more favorite easy pasta-for-one recipes to enjoy including easy roasted red pepper sauce or an individual serving of lemon ricotta pasta.
 For a hearty meal, try this small slow cooker sausage and peppers recipe.